-The number of inches that each welder can weld is going to change based upon a number of factors on its own.
+The number of inches that each welder can weld is going to change based on a number of factors on its own.
 Some of these factors include, but are not limited to:

 - Their experience level with welding

-- What the size of that specific project is
+- What is the size of that specific project is

 - Are the welds in long and straight lines